LeaSak/Neighbourhood_Map/README.md

 # FEND Neighbourhood Map Project

 This is project five in Udacity's Front-End Web Development Nanodegree.
 The aim of this project was to develop a single page application using **Knockout.js**, **Google Maps API** and another **third-party API**.
 The app should display map markers for at least 5 destinations within a chosen neighbourhood, a filter, and further information on the locations via infowindows or DOM elements.
+For a live version of this project, see: [https://leasak.github.io/Neighbourhood_Map/](https://leasak.github.io/Neighbourhood_Map/)

 ### Project Features
 ------